syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 'Create template marker processor for the workbook
 Dim marker As ITemplateMarkersProcessor = workbook.CreateTemplateMarkersProcessor()

-'GetSalesReports method returns list of sales persons and theirs reports Dim reports As IList(Of Report) = GetSalesReports()
+'GetSalesReports method returns list of sales persons and their reports Dim reports As IList(Of Report) = GetSalesReports()

 'Adding reports collection to marker variables